 Fridge Stuck In Vacation or Holiday Mode?
 3 Steps To Fix

-If your fridge is stuck in vacation or holiday mode, please make sure the child lock is not enabled and reset your refrigerator.
-But, if that doesn’t work, you might need to replace the control board.
+If your fridge is stuck in Vacation or Holiday mode, please ensure the child lock is not turned on and reset your refrigerator.
+But if the issue persists, you’ll probably need to replace the control board.

 How to Turn Off Vacation Mode on Your Fridge?

-This feature keeps the freezer running normally, but maintains the internal temperature of the other compartments at 59 °F (15 °C).
-This can help you save energy while you’re away on holiday or on a business trip.
+Your fridge’s Vacation or Holiday mode is great.
+It keeps the freezer running normally but maintains the internal temperature of the other compartments at 59 °F (15 °C) to help you save energy while you’re away on holiday or a business trip.

 Simple!
-You’ll just need to press and hold the Vacation or Holiday button for three seconds.
+You just need to press and hold the Vacation or Holiday button for three seconds.
 If the button has a LED light, wait until it turns off.

 How to turn off vacation mode

-Press the “Vacation” or “Holiday” button for three seconds to solve the issue
+Press the “Vacation” or “Holiday” button for three seconds.

-Bear in mind that the process of deactivating Vacation mode may vary depending on your fridge’s model number.
-This is why I recommend checking your manual first.
+Bear in mind that the process of deactivating any mode (such as Vacation, Demo, or Sabbath) can vary depending on your fridge’s model number.
+So, please check your manual first.

 What to Do if Your Fridge Is Stuck in Vacation or Holiday Mode: 3 Steps

-If you’ve pressed the button for three seconds, but your fridge is still stuck on Vacation or Holiday mode, you’ll need to check some of its settings and compartments.
+If you’ve pressed the button for three seconds, but your fridge is still stuck in Vacation or Holiday mode, you’ll need to check some of its settings and compartments.

-Below, I’ve prepared a list of 3 fixes you should try to get rid of the issue:
+Below, I’ve prepared a list of three fixes you should try to stop your fridge from being stuck in Vacation mode.

 #1 Make Sure the Child Lock Is Not Enabled

-Most modern fridges come with a Child Lock feature that keeps children from accidentally changing the settings.
+You see, most modern refrigerators have a Child Lock feature that keeps children from accidentally changing the settings.

-Bear in mind that this process may vary depending on the model and brand you own, so please check your manual for detailed instructions.
+Bear in mind that the process of disabling the Child Lock will vary depending on the model and brand you own, so please check your manual for detailed instructions.

 #2 Reset Your Refrigerator

 Most modern fridges use computer chips to operate.
-Some of them can even connect to the Internet and automatically adjust their temperature.
+Some can even connect to the Internet and adjust their temperature automatically.

 As you can imagine, refrigerators, just like computers, are vulnerable to coding bugs and glitches that can prevent the control panel from responding.